guzzijason/ansible-role-sudoers-policed/README.md

 sudoers-policed
 =========

 This role is for managing sudoers.
-In addition to simply creating sudoer config entryies, it also has the addiitonal capability of purging (or policing) foreign sudoers config files that are not managed by the Ansible playbook.
+In addition to simply creating sudoer config entries, it also has the addiitonal capability of purging (or policing) foreign sudoers config files that are not managed by the Ansible playbook.

 Requirements
 ------------